SkylineCommunications/dataminer-docs/connector-help/connector_help/T-Vips_TVG430.md

 ## About

 The **TVG430** provides JPEG2000 compression of HD-SDI signals, allowing transmission of HDTV signals over Gigabit Ethernet links as well as over DVB ASI links.
-The **TVG430** is part of the T-VIPS Video Gateway Suite and is consequently very similar to other T-VIPS TVGxxx drivers.
+The **TVG430** is part of the T-VIPS Video Gateway Suite and is consequently very similar to other T-VIPS TVGxxx connectors.

 There are 2 operational modes available for the **T-VIPS TVG430**: *HD-SDI to IP* and *IP to HD-SDI*.
 This connector allows you to change the operational mode and to modify settings for both operational modes.